 Are pregnancy leg cramps torturing you?
 This is a common complaint for women in their second and third trimesters.
 Luckily, these three stretches could nix (or at least minimize) the problem.

 If you prefer to get all your stretching done in one fell swoop, YogaCandi has a gentle and mindful full-body prenatal stretching routine you might consider.

 This is a good way to stretch out your back, pelvis, and thighs.
 Get on your hands and knees and make sure you’re keeping your arms straight.
 Your hands should be parallel to your shoulders.
 Then, dip down as far as you can and put your head toward your knees while keeping your arms outstretched.
 Hold this position for 10 seconds.
 You can also do this with a fitness ball.
 The mechanics are the same, but you keep your hands on the fitness ball instead of on the floor.
 This creates less pressure on your arms and should also be held for 10 seconds or longer if you can.

 Sit with your legs crossed on the floor.
 Feel free to sit on a cushion if that makes you more comfortable.
 Twist your torso from side to side but, while you do it, hold your right foot with your left hand to get a good stretch.
 Then move your left hand behind you so that your upper body is opened to the right.
 Keep this position for 10 seconds, doing it on each side ten times.

 Can stretching while pregnant hurt the baby?

-Again, you should always consult with your doctor before embarking on any new physical venture while pregnant.
-A few other words of advice if you’re going to try pregnancy stretching?
-Don’t overdo it; move slowly and gently, always focusing on proper form.
-And as a rule of thumb, avoid stomach-lying and extended back-lying postures, as well as extreme abdominal work and deep twists.
+Again, always consult your doctor before embarking on any new physical venture while pregnant.
+If you get the green light for pregnancy stretching, don’t overdo it.
+Move slowly and gently, focusing on nailing the proper form.
+And the rule of thumb: Avoid stomach-lying, extended back-lying postures, extreme abdominal work, and deep twists.